How to roll back from macOS Mojave to High Sierra

 Do you really need to downgrade?

-If you’ve decided to downgrade because Mojave is running slowly, you could try improving its performance first, by getting rid of unwanted files.
-CleanMyMac 3 scans for junk files, such as those created by iTunes, the Photos app, and the Mac’s own system software.
-You can then preview what it’s found and recommends you delete and decide for yourself what you want to get rid of, or you can just press a button and have it delete everything it’s found.
-You might find that just by deleting these file, performance improves considerably.
-You can get started with CleanMyMac very quickly by downloading it free here (for free).
+If you’ve decided to downgrade because Mojave is running slowly, you could try improving its performance first by getting rid of unwanted files.
+CleanMyMac X scans for junk files, such as those created by iTunes, the Photos app, and Mac’s own system software.
+You can then preview what it’s found and recommends you delete and decide for yourself what you want to get rid of, or you can just click a button and have it delete everything it’s found.
+You might find that just by deleting these files, performance improves considerably.
+Moreover, the app has special Optimization and Maintenance tools designed to improve your Mac’s speed.
+You can get started with CleanMyMac very quickly by downloading it here (for free).

-How to roll back from Mojave to High Sierra
+How to downgrade from macOS Mojave to macOS High Sierra

 Step 2: Make notes

-It’s also a good idea to make screenshots of settings, to make it easier to set them back up later on.
-You should store these on an external disk, or cloud storage space.
+It’s also a good idea to take screenshots of settings to make it easier to set them back up later on.
+You should store these on an external disk or cloud storage space.

 Step 3: Erase Mojave